eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/deploy-our-microservice.md

 docker exec -it iofog-controller iofog-controller registry list
 ```

-You should see two, the first being [Docker Hub](https://hub.docker.com/), but we're going to use the second one, which is the built-in private registry:
+We should see two registries.
+The first is [Docker Hub](https://hub.docker.com/) and the second is the built-in private registry, which we're going to use.

 ```json
 {